FAQs about marriage counseling and therapy in Birmingham, AL

 4. I don't talk about my feelings much.
 How can you even help me?

 Most likely you were never taught the skill of how to talk about your feelings.
-I believe we often learn how to communicate based on what we saw our parents do.
-If you had a Mom/Dad that didn't share her/his feelings and was passive, then that is what you learned.
+I believe we often learn how to communicate based on what we see our parents do.
+If you had a Mom/Dad who didn't share her/his feelings and was passive, then that is what you learned.
 But there is hope!
-Old patterns can change as you look in the mirror, gather your courage and learn to try something new.
+Old patterns can change as you look in the mirror, gather your courage, and learn to try something new.
 Who knows you may discover that you actually have a lot of feelings, you just didn’t know how to articulate them.

 Yep, I have heard this one too.
 I believe there could be a lot of reasons why counseling “didn’t work” the last time.
 Like you weren’t ready to do the hard work of looking in the mirror and changing your own patterns, your counselor wasn't a good fit, or the season in your life wasn't a time you could give it the time and energy it deserved.